Customizing Workers

 Note

-Some configuration options between Celery and Kubernetes workers can be overwritten by new workers.celery and workers.kubernetes sections.
-Implementation of workers.celery and workers.kubernetes is not yet fully completed.
+Configuration options between Celery and Kubernetes workers can be overwritten by workers.celery and workers.kubernetes sections.

 As an example, let’s say you want to set priorityClassName on your workers: